uintdev/Msg/README.md

 <br>
 This is a public release of the source code behind it.
 It is unfinished.
 A lot of the framework is already in place, albeit still needs changes.
 <br>
 You can try it out at https://msg.uint.dev/.
-Please note that as live site is worked on directly, it may not accurately reflect what is currently up on this repository.
+Please note that as the live site is worked on directly, it may not accurately reflect what is currently up on this repository.

 ## Features